 An option is available this morning to visit the temples built by Ramses II at the amazing UNESCO world heritage site of Abu Simbel.
 We depart very early with the aim of seeing the rising sun over the temples.
 Transfers, guiding, and entrance fees are included.
 If you don't visit Abu Simbel, then this morning is free.

 We board our traditional Nile felucca at lunchtime to enjoy an afternoon sailing down the Nile.
 Floating down the Nile on a felucca is one of Egypt's most enjoyable activities and you'll be able to watch local rural Egyptian life pass you by on the banks of the river as you drift past.
 Our Nubian crew will sail the boat and entertain you on the way, as well as preparing meals for you.
 Our separate facilities boat will join with us from time to time during the day and moor up with us at night.
 This boat has a welcome toilet and showers on board as well as a hygienic kitchen where the crew will prepare a delicious evening meal.
 You sleep on the deck of the boat tonight (mattresses, blankets and mosquito nets provided).
-You can upgrade your upcoming felucca sailboat trip to a 3 night luxury Nile cruise, and in this case you'll spend your first night on board on Day 3 instead of in the hotel.
-All other touring remains the same.

 After breakfast on-board we bid farewell to our felucca crew and visit the nearby temples of Kom Ombo and Edfu before continuing on north to Luxor.
 The town of Luxor is built on and around the ancient site of Thebes, and boasts the largest concentration of ancient ruins in the Nile Valley, if not the world.
 To the west of the Nile lies the City of the Dead, with its mortuary temples and rock-hewn tombs, whilst to the east lie the Temples of Luxor and Karnak.